pskrillz/front-end-challenges/lesson-1/README.md

-# Lesson 1: HTML, Inline and Block Elements
+# Lesson 1: HTML, Attributes, Inline, and Block Elements

 In this challenge, we're going to be adding basic HTML elements and styling them.
 Start with the index.html file and add the tags within the `<body></body>` tag.